 Wyld’s Monster Globe

 David Morrell’s Ruler of the Night is set on the harrowing, fogbound streets of 1855 London.
 A gripping Victorian mystery/thriller, its vivid historical details come from years of research.
-Here are photo essays that David prepared about the novel’s fascinating locations.
-Read the first essay about Euston Station, the second essay about Wyld’s Monster Globe, and the third essay about Dove Cottage.
+Here is one of the photo essays that David prepared about the novel’s fascinating locations.

 Wyld’s Monster Globe was constructed in 1851 to take advantage of the millions of curiosity seekers who traveled to London for the first world’s fair—the so-called Crystal Palace Exhibition.
 (See a separate photo essay about the amazing Crystal Palace.)